 3. Practice, practice, practice: Having text book knowledge is a great start but it’s only through the application of that knowledge that we can reap tangible results.
 According to Michael Gladwell’s 10,000 hour theory, we will need to put in a sizable number of hours of practice before we can truly gain expertise.
 We all need that span of time to experiment and engage in trial-and-error so that we can learn from our mistakes and improve our learning curve.

-4. Create structure in your environment: The deep work and engagement needed to achieve mastery necessitates an environment that is structured and stable.
+4. Create structure in your environment: The deep work and engagement needed to become a master necessitates an environment that is structured and stable.
 This includes allotting a designated work space and time slots that are free of distractions and obligations.
 Bill Gates used to lock himself for hours in isolation to crack complicated programming codes.
 We also need to build structure within our personal life to maintain emotional and physical balance.
 It’s a challenge to apply ourselves to any demanding feat if we are tired, stressed out or facing emotional ups and downs.

 5. Be patient and focused: The road to success is a potential minefield, filled with unforeseen obstacles and tricky terrain that could throw us off guard.
 For this reason, we need to fortify our inner reserves to catch any curve balls along the way.
 Achieving breakthroughs in any endeavor requires courage and a willingness to step out on faith.
 We have to get comfortable with taking risks and the possibility of encountering failure.